Primary Sclerosing Cholangitis (PSC) (cont.)

 Because PSC is a progressive disease, symptoms may come and go over several months and years after the diagnosis is made.

 As the disease progresses, cirrhosis may occur leading to decreased liver function and its associated signs and symptoms.
-These include bleeding from the esophagus and stomach due to varices, ascites (fluid collection in the abdomen) because of poor protein production by the liver, easy bruising because of decreased platelet production in the liver, and confusion due to hepatic encephalopathy because the liver cannot clear waste products of metabolism.
+These include bleeding from the esophagus and stomach due to varices, ascites (fluid collection in the abdomen) because of poor protein production by the liver, easy bruising because of decreased platelets in the blood as because they are trapped in the enlarged spleen, and confusion due to hepatic encephalopathy because the liver cannot clear waste products of metabolism.

 Find out what women really need.